sagemath/trac_to_gh/Issue 6492.md

 # Issue 6492: ratpoints -- new spkg is totally completely broken on OS X 64-bit

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6492

 Original creator: was